sumguytho/spider/README.md

  - make spider-cli build into a single jar with dependencies; actually, build creates a zip distribution that can be used to launch the whole thing
  - bsd-3
- - now that suggested class version and offsetDelta overflow are resolved ClassWriter and MethodWrites should be good to be replaced with their original counterparts